defensecode/thunderscan-orb/README.md

 **DefenseCode ThunderScan®** is a SAST (Static Application Security Testing, WhiteBox Testing) solution for performing deep and extensive security analysis of application source code.
 ThunderScan® is easy to use and can be deployed during or after development with easy integration into DevOps environment and CI/CD pipeline.

-Find more info in the official website: [DefenseCode.com](https://www.defensecode.com)
+Find more info on the official website: [DefenseCode.com](https://www.defensecode.com)

 ## Usage Examples
 ### Scan Application